Persons recovering from addiction to drugs and/or alcohol are considered to be disabled under state and federal law.

 What do I do if I reserved the wrong date and/or park for my event?

 You will be able to make changes on your reservation provided that the date and park you want are still available.
 The City requires changes to be requested at least two weeks prior to the desired date.
-Transfers have to be done in person at the Parks and Recreation counter on the third floor of City Hall and a $25 transfer or cancellation fee will apply.
+Transfers have to be done in person at the Parks and Community Services counter on the third floor of City Hall and a $25 transfer or cancellation fee will apply.

 When will I receive a refund for my park reservation deposit?